humdrumdev/face_recognition/README.md

 3. Encoding Faces (FaceNet)
 4. Make a prediction (Linear SVM)

-We are using the [Histogram of Oriented Gradients](http://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) (HOG) method.
+I used the [Histogram of Oriented Gradients](http://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) (HOG) method.
 Instead of computing gradients for every pixel of the image (way too much detail).
 We compute the weighted vote orientation  gradients of 16x16 pixels squares.
 Afterward, we have a simple representation (HOG image) that captures the basic structure of a face.
 All we have to do is find the part of our image that looks the most similar to a known trained HOG pattern.
 For this technique, we use the dlib Python library to generate and view HOG representations of images.
 ```